fomichev/pycryptobox/README.md

 Database format
 ===============
-Window INI-like file format is used for database (on Linux it normally has .conf extension).
+Windows INI-like file format is used for database (on Linux it normally has .conf extension).
 More information with examples can be found in the [appropriate python page](http://docs.python.org/library/configparser.html).